Community organizing in immigrant communities: History

+Strategies used in community organizing

+Community organizing takes on a variety of forms to address the various disparities faced by immigrant communities in the United States.
+Some community organizing groups work in providing social and legal services for the immigrant community whereas others take on a more concentrated approach such as organizing in the workplace.
+There are also a variety of organizations focused on social change and work closely with other grassroots organizations to put in order social movements.
+Furthermore, community organizing groups also work in educating immigrant communities about their rights and how to be more involved whether it is through social movements, protests, etc.

 Issues addressed in immigrant community organizing

 Issues addressed in immigrant community organizing include immigrant rights, worker rights, access to higher education and civic engagement.
 An example of a well known community organizing movement in which immigrants participated was the Delano grape strike and boycott in 1965.
 This was led by the United Farm Workers in the effort to improve the treatment of farm workers by the farm labor system.

 Characteristics of organizing in immigrant communities

 There are certain distinctive characteristics of community organizing in immigrant communities, and it is critical for community organizers to do an assessment of the community prior to entering.
 Studies have shown that motivation for immigrating to the United States is associated with engagement in political and social justice work.
 For example, immigrants who came to the United States as refugees or asylum seekers are less likely to join organizations fighting for social and economic justice unless they felt their safety has been threatened.
 Thus, it is very important for community organizers to recognize and understand the diversity in immigrant communities, diversity within countries of origin, reasons for immigration, and challenges they face.